justsvykas/SQL-for-Data-Science/README.md

  - [Difference Between Union and Union All - Optimal Performance Comparison](https://blog.sqlauthority.com/2009/03/11/sql-server-difference-between-union-vs-union-all-optimal-performance-comparison/)
  - Joins are usually faster, but subqueries can be more reliable

-## Section 4: Modifying and Analyzing Data with SQL
+## Modifying and Analyzing Data with SQL
 ### Working with Text Strings

 Modifying Data is important to retrieve data in the format you need